joanhey/AdapterMan/README.md

 - KumbiaHP
 - ...

-Actually testing with more fws and apps.
+Still testing with more fws and apps.